 In fact, some of the best trout fishing in the Appalachian Mountains can be found in North Carolina – particularly up in the western part of North Carolina.

-There are a handful of big rivers that get a lot of the trout fishing publicity in the state – the French Broad is one of them – but there’s a lot more trout fishing in North Carolina action to be found for those that are willing to adventure a little bit off the beaten path.
+There are a handful of big rivers that get a lot of the trout fishing publicity in the state – the French Broad being one of them – but there’s a lot more trout fishing in North Carolina action to be found for those that are willing to adventure a little bit off the beaten path.

-In this detailed guide, we highlight (almost) everything you need to know about fishing for trout in this East Coast state.
+In this detailed guide we highlight (almost) everything you need to know about fishing for trout in this East Coast state.

-You’ll learn about the kind of trout available to be fished in the state of North Carolina, the gear you’ll need to land them, licenses and stamps required to legally fish in these waters, and so much more.
+You’ll learn about the kind of trout available to be fished in the state of North Carolina, gear you’ll need to land them, licenses and stamps required to legally fish in these waters, and so much more.

-We even run through some of the best trout fishing waters in North Carolina for those that are particularly trout-hungry and want to get their lines wet!
+We even run through some of the best trout fishing waters in North Carolina for those that are particularly trout hungry and want to get their lines wet!

 Check out some of these spots and you won’t have to worry about going home skunked again.